 A lot of times, you'll see signs for a reduced speed limit through a construction zone; in some cases, the posted speed may be even lower if workers are present.
 Even if you don't see any obvious construction workers, it's still imperative that you obey the posted speed limit signs.
 Never assume that just because you don't see workers right now, that they won't be working a little ways up the road or that the speed limit doesn't apply.

 Not only will speeding in a construction zone put workers at risk, but you could also receive a hefty fine for doing so if you're caught by police.

 Follow Instructions From Flaggers

 Always obey instructions from flaggers, and assume that their instructions overrule any other traffic signs or signals.
+Their directions might not align with normal traffic patterns, so be prepared.
 Also, be on the lookout for flaggers' signals, such as an extended palm indicating that you need to stop.
 Be sure to also reduce your speed and be especially aware of your surroundings when driving near a work zone with flaggers posted.